th3y3ti/tahiti-wfms/abstracts/README.md

-## Playbooks Repo
+## Backlog
-This directory is for storing Threat Hunting playbooks.
-Threat Hunting playbooks are basically the recipes for conducting Threat Hunts.
+This backlog is for storing Threat Hunting abstracts.
+Threat Hunting abstracts are basically the recipes for conducting Threat Hunts.

-### Instructions for creating a new playbook
+### Instructions for creating a new abstract

-Open a new `create playbook` issue and then create a new branch.
+Open a new `create abstract` issue and then create a new branch.
-In the new branch, copy the playbook template below, make a new playbook, paste the template into the new playbook and fill in the information.
+In the new branch, copy the abstract template below, make a new abstract, paste the template into the new abstract and fill in the information.

 **Note:** UUID's can be generated here (https://www.uuidgenerator.net/version4).